Cognitive Behaviour Therapy (CBT)

 For my consultations via a video call, my preference is to use Zoom or Microsoft Teams, whichever you would feel more comfortable with.

-For those looking for Face to Face sessions, Cobham is within a short drive of Cheam, Banstead, Sutton, Esher, Surbiton, New Malden, Worcester Park, Ashtead, Epsom, Ewell, Coulsdon, Croydon, Guildford, Stoke D'Abernon, Bookham, Oxshott, Weybridge, East and West Horsley, Byfleet, and Reigate.
+For those looking for Face to Face sessions, Cobham and Epsom is within a short drive of Cheam, Banstead, Sutton, Esher, Surbiton, New Malden, Worcester Park, Ashtead, Ewell, Coulsdon, Croydon, Guildford, Stoke D'Abernon, Bookham, Oxshott, Weybridge, East and West Horsley, Byfleet, and Reigate.

-I offer therapy sessions in person on Mondays in Cobham during school hours between 10.00am and 1.30pm, and again during the evening between 6.30pm and 8.30pm.
+COBHAM CLINIC: I offer therapy sessions in person on Monday evenings in Cobham between 6.00pm and 9.00pm.

 CBT stands for Cognitive Behaviour Therapy, a form of psychotherapy which was developed in the 1950's by Dr Albert Ellis and Dr Aaron Beck.
 CBT is based on the principle that people experience psychological problems largely because they hold rigid and self-defeating irrational beliefs about themselves, others, or the world.
 Our thinking affects how we feel and behave.
 As a CBT therapist I aim to help my clients identify unhealthy thinking and behaviour patterns and work alongside them to challenge these and bring about positive change.